tnyim/jungletv-afdocs/manual/pages.md

 In such cases, it is necessary to specify how tall the area reserved for the application page should be.
 See the [Chat interaction](./chat.md#attaching-application-pages) section for details.

-Finally, application pages may be enqueued and "play" like any other form of media would.
+Application pages may be enqueued and "play" like any other form of media would.
 See the [Queue interaction](./queue.md#enqueuing-pages) section for more information.

+Finally, one may add an application page link to the JungleTV navigation bar, using the [`setNavigationDestination()` function](../reference/server/jungletv_configuration.md#setnavigationdestination).
+Each application can add at most one navigation destination.

 When an application unpublishes a page that is being used in these integrated contexts, or when the application is terminated, typically the UI will revert to a state similar to the one preceding the UI reconfiguration.
 In other words, sidebar tabs will disappear and so will the attachment portion of chat messages.